Vaishnavidesai052/Flight-Deal-Tracker-App/README.md

 ✈️ Flight Deal Tracker
-A Python application that tracks flight prices for various destinations and helps identify cheaper flight deals compared to stored lowest prices.
+A Python application that tracks flight prices for destinations and alerts you when cheaper deals are found.

 🚀 Features
-📋 Fetches destination data (cities, prices, IATA codes) from a Google Sheet via the Sheety API.
+📋 Fetches destination data from Google Sheet via Sheety API

-✈️ Automatically fills missing IATA codes by querying flight data APIs.
+🛫 Fills missing IATA codes using flight data APIs

-🔍 Searches for the cheapest flights from a specified origin city to multiple destinations within a 6-month timeframe.
+🔍 Searches for the cheapest flights from a specified origin city over 6 months

-💸 Compares current flight prices with stored lowest prices and highlights price drops.
+💸 Compares prices with stored lowest prices and highlights price drops

-🛠️ Project Setup and Workflow
-🗂 Google Sheet Setup
+📄 Google Sheet & Form

-Created a Google Sheet with destination cities and their respective lowest acceptable prices.

-Connected the sheet to the project via the Sheety API for easy data retrieval and updates.
+Create a Google Sheet with columns: City, IATA Code, Lowest Price Link it to this Google Form for easy data entry:
+📝 Fill the Google Form

+🧩 Modules
-📊 DataManager Module
+📊 DataManager – Fetches data and updates missing IATA codes

-Fetches destination data from Sheety API.

-Updates the Google Sheet with missing IATA airport codes after retrieving them.

-🔎 Flight Search Module

-Connects to the Amadeus flight search API.

-Retrieves flight offers based on origin, destination, and date range.

-Parses flight offers to find the cheapest available flight.
+🛩 Flight Search – Uses Amadeus API to find cheapest flights

-🧩 Main Application Flow

-Loads destination data from Sheety.

-Updates missing IATA codes.

-Searches for flights over the next 6 months from origin city (default: London).

-Checks if the current lowest flight price beats stored lowest prices.

-Prints lower-priced flight details to console when found.

-⚙️ Prerequisites
+⚙️ Requirements
-Python 3.7 or higher
+🐍 Python 3.7+

 .env file containing:

-SHEETY_USERNAME and SHEETY_PASSWORD
+SHEETY_USERNAME, SHEETY_PASSWORD

-AMADEUS_API_KEY and AMADEUS_SECRET
+AMADEUS_API_KEY, AMADEUS_SECRET

 ▶️ How to Run
-Clone the repository.
+📥 Clone the repository

-Install dependencies:
+📦 Install dependencies:

 bash
-Copy
+Copy code
-Edit
 pip install -r requirements.txt
-Create a .env file with the required API credentials.
+🛠 Create .env with credentials

-Run the main script:
+🏃 Run:

 bash
-Copy
+Copy code
-Edit
 python main.py
+If you want, I can also make